Sarcoma Biology and Therapeutics

 Originally from the Netherlands, Dr Emmy Fleuren moved to Australia from the UK to join Children’s Cancer Institute in 2019.
-As Senior Scientist in the Translational Tumour Biology Group, she leads research into identifying novel therapeutic targets in sarcoma – a diverse group of cancers that affect the connective tissues of the body, including bones, muscles and fat, which are mostly found in children, adolescents and young adults (AYAs).
+As Team Leader in the Sarcoma Biology and Therapeutics Group, she leads research into identifying novel therapeutic targets in sarcoma – a diverse group of cancers that affect the connective tissues of the body, including bones, muscles and fat, which are mostly found in children, adolescents and young adults (AYAs).

 ‘I always had an interest in cancer, but it wasn’t until I started my PhD that I became interested in sarcoma,’ says Emmy.
 ‘I got to know a girl with Ewing sarcoma who’d been through many treatments, including an amputation.
 When she died, I decided I wanted to work on these cancers.
 They are so aggressive, people affected are often very young, and treatment is so harsh.’